You are what you eat

-The foods you eat do more than fill your belly; they give your body the nutrients it needs to survive.
-What you eat can affect how you feel today, and how you may feel years from now.
+The foods you eat do more than fill your belly — they also give your body the nutrients it needs to thrive.
+What you eat can affect how you feel today as well as how you feel years from now.

-Some foods fuel your body’s natural disease-fighting abilities, which can reduce your risk of health problems.
-Other foods can deplete your energy and impair your digestive system.
-Click through the slideshow to learn about high-vitamin foods, which can help you get the nutrition you need.
+Some foods can deplete your energy, impair your digestive system, and raise your risk of health problems.
+Other foods fuel your body’s natural disease-fighting abilities.
+Click through the slideshow to learn about high-vitamin foods that can help you get the nutrition you need.

-Vitamin A is a fat-soluble nutrient that helps form and maintain healthy teeth, bones, soft tissues, and skin.
-This vitamin can also help ward off bacterial and viral infections, prevent night blindness, and keep hair and nails healthy.
+Vitamin A is a fat-soluble nutrient.
+It helps your body form healthy teeth, bones, soft tissues, and skin.
+It can also help you ward off bacterial and viral infections, prevent night blindness, and keep your hair and nails healthy.

 Foods that are particularly high in vitamin A include:

 - sweet potatoes

 Some spices are also high in vitamin A, including paprika, red pepper, cayenne, and chili powder.

 Vitamins B-6, B-12, and B-9 are essential for proper nerve function, the synthesis of DNA, and the formation of red blood cells in your body.
 They also help maintain your brain function, prevent anemia, and support metabolism.

 Foods that are particularly high in vitamins B-6 and B-12 include: